pivot-access-ltd/bma-offline-docs/src/how-to-enable-high-availability-5120.md

 1. Set up PostgreSQL for high-availability as [explained above](#heading--postgresql-ha).
 PostgreSQL should run outside of the snap.
 2. [Install](/t/how-to-install-maas/5128#heading--install-from-snap) the MAAS snap on each machine you intend to use as a rack or region controller.
 You'll need the MAAS shared secret, located here, `/var/snap/maas/common/maas/secret`, on the first region controller you set up.
 3. [Initialise the snap](/t/how-to-install-maas/5128#heading--initialisation) as a `rack` or `region` controller.
-Note that if you intend to use a machine as a region controller, you'll need to tell MAAS how to access your PostgreSQL database host with the following four arguments:
+Note that if you intend to use a machine as a region controller, you'll need to tell MAAS how to access your PostgreSQL database host with the following arguments:

-1.   `--database-host DATABASE_HOST`
+- `--database-host DATABASE_HOST`
-2.   `--database-name DATABASE_NAME`
+- `--database-name DATABASE_NAME`
-3.   `--database-user DATABASE_USER`
+- `--database-user DATABASE_USER`
-4.   `--database-pass DATABASE_PASS`
+- `--database-pass DATABASE_PASS`
 [/tab]
 [tab version="v3.2 Packages"]
 Please see [Region controllers](/t/how-to-manage-regions/5176) and [Multiple region endpoints](#heading--multiple-region-endpoints) for more information about how to install and configure rack controllers for multiple region controllers.